 Leasing a car can come with unexpected payments at the end of three years if the vehicle has mileage overages or is turned in with damages or more than normal wear and tear.
 Read more from Consumer Reports about the pros and cons of leasing and review their hybrid and EV buying guide.

 The lowest priced used EVs may have ranges under 100 miles and be a good choice for households with more than one vehicle.
 Plug-in hybrids or used EVs with 200+ mile ranges can start at $10,000-$15,000 and may be a better choice for one-car households or drivers with long commutes (that would have to pay extra for a high-mileage lease).

 The Clean Vehicle Assistance Program pays for up to $2,000 toward installing a charging station OR gives $1,000 in credits to use at public charging stations.

 Many EV drivers charge up overnight with a normal 110 volt outlet.
 A suitable outlet is often already available in the garage or driveway, and is a great, low-cost solution for those who drive less than 50 miles per day.
 Another option is to add a 240 volt outlet, which allows for a full 300+ mile charge overnight.
 Depending on the home, installing the outlet can cost as little as $500-$1,000.

-Sign up to receive free purchase guidance or to be notified for our upcoming webinars, “How to Buy a Used EV” and “How to Get an EV for Free,” which will cover these topics in greater detail.
+Sign up to receive free EV Purchase Guidance Assistance and join our mailing list to be notified for our upcoming webinars, which will cover these topics in greater detail.
 You can also receive notices about upcoming Electric Drive 805 events, webinars, and workshops.
 Join the movement to bring all-electric transportation solutions to the 805 region.